 IDC predicts that by 2018, 40% of manufacturers will be investing in robotics and automated guided vehicles within their warehousing operations to drive automation into their fulfillment center.
 As robotics and automation technology continue to proliferate, the appropriate utilization of WCS applications and their effective integration with WMS applications will subsequently increase in importance and impact for manufacturing supply chains.

-IDC Manufacturing Insights: Global Supply Chain Execution Strategies , IDC Manufacturing Insights: Global Supply Chain Planning Strategies , IDC Manufacturing Insights: Supply Chain Strategies
+IDC Manufacturing Insights: Global Connected Supply Chain Execution and Fulfillment Strategies , IDC Manufacturing Insights: Global Digital Supply Chain Networks and Planning Strategies , IDC Manufacturing Insights: Supply Chain Strategies